marcelkliemannel/marcelkliemannel.com/content/articles/2021/overview-of-bean-scopes-in-quarkus.md

 date: 2021-08-26T15:33:50+02:00
 draft: false
 tags: ["Quarkus"]
-metaDescription: "In-depth description about all bean scopes provided by Quarkus."
+summary: "An in-depth description of all built-in bean scopes provided by Quarkus, the creation of custom scopes, and how to force the initialization of a bean."
 ---

 Beans are the centerpiece of a Quark's application.
 In contrast to a classically POJO class instance, the instance of a bean is encapsulated and lives inside a container object.
 Therefore beans are called container-managed.
 The container takes care of the lifecycle from the dependency resolution, the instantiation to the destruction of the bean.
 This container is called **client-proxy**.